microsoft/covid-vaccine-bot/policies.md

 ## Wisconsin Active Phase (1a)

 * Are you a long term care resident or work in a long term care facility?
-	* SDMAC’s definition of residents of long-term care is: “adults who reside in facilities that provide a variety of services, including medical and personal care, to persons who are unable to live independently.”
+	* SDMAC's definition of residents of long-term care is: “adults who reside in facilities that provide a variety of services, including medical and personal care, to persons who are unable to live independently.”

 Starting March 1, individuals enrolled in Medicaid long-term care programs became eligible to get the COVID-19 vaccine.
 This includes:

 Members of Family Care and Family Care Partnership Participants in IRIS (Include, Respect, I Self-Direct) Children ages 16 years and older in the following programs:
-Children’s Long-Term Support Waiver Program
+Children's Long-Term Support Waiver Program
 Katie Beckett Program
-Children’s Community Options Program (CCOP)
+Children's Community Options Program (CCOP)
 Children Come First
 Wrap Around Milwaukee
 Children with Medical Complexity Program